EIU at a Glance

 - Provost and Vice President for Academic Affairs: Blair M. Lord

-- Vice President for Business Affairs: William V. Weber
+- Vice President for Business Affairs: Paul McCann (interim)

 - Vice President for Student Affairs: Daniel P. Nadler

 - Vice President for University Advancement: Robert K. Martin

 Residential Campus: Housing options include 11 residence halls, Greek Court, University Court and University Apartments.

 Degrees Offered: Bachelor's, Master's and Specialist's

 - Lumpkin College of Business and Applied Sciences

 - College of Sciences